-4. Sign License - Article XI Section 400.620
+6. Sign License - Article XI Section 400.620

 Any business that has a sign over 25 square feet is required to have a Sign License.
 The owner of the business is required to complete the application.
-Information necessary to complete the application includes the sign location, size of the sign, if
+Information necessary to complete the application includes the sign location, size of the sign, if it is single sided or double sided, and the total square footage.

-5. Vending/Coin Operated License - Article VI Section 605.510
+7. Vending/Coin Operated License - Article VI Section 605.510

 A Vending License is required for all coin-operated devices from which any foodstuff, goods, service, or amusement is obtained.
 The owner or representative of the vending company is required to complete the application.
-The cost per machine is \$10.00, which includes the sticker that must be affixed to each machine.

-6. Tow Truck License - Article V Section 605.360
+8. Tow Truck License - Article V Section 605.360

 A Tow Truck License is required for any owner of a tow truck with the intention to operate on a public highway for the purpose of soliciting business.
 The owner of the tow truck company is required to complete the license application that includes a full description of each vehicle and each driver.
 It is also required that the City receive proof of valid auto insurance for the City's records.
 Prior to approval, the application must be sent to the Chief of Police for investigation.
-The license fee for this license is \$100.00, plus \$35.00 for each tow truck sticker.